lit/lit/docs-src/guide/02-writing-templates.md

 ## Binding Types

-Expressions can occur text content or in attribute value positions.
+Expressions can occur in text content or in attribute value positions.

 There are a few types of bindings:
   * Text: